arviz-devs/arviz/docs/source/contributing/how_to_release.md

    :::{important}
    There is a bot that opens a PR automatically to update the conda forge recipe.
-   There is a second bot that also attempts to update dependecies automatically from `pyproject.toml`, however, at the time of writing it is experimental, so we always need to double check dependencies.
+   There is a second bot that also attempts to update dependencies automatically from `pyproject.toml`, however, at the time of writing it is experimental, so we always need to double check dependencies.
    :::